Skip to content

 This module is designed for healthcare practitioners working towards advanced roles in primary care and community settings.
 It offers you the opportunity to evaluate the key challenges underpinning NHS targets within the field of hospital avoidance and ambulatory care.

 This module requires 75 hours of clinical placement in a setting where you can evaluate and assess patients with minor illnesses with a clinical supervisor.
+Students are responsible for arranging these placement hours at their workplace or elsewhere.
+Please contact the course director if you have questions about the placement hour requirements or if you may have difficulty arranging these hours.

 Advanced Practice: Management of Minor Injuries (15 credits)